lianestellet/kotlin-selenium-testng/README.md

 Anyway, I think it's a good starting point for testing kotlin or selenium

+Warning: I am still learning IntelliJ, so there is a problem with java JDK configuration, Open Module Settings and reference the JDK to your local installed Java jdk folder, I will try to fix this later ok?

 ## Resources
 - Selenium Webdriver
 - TestNg